Team

 Microlab@Bristol includes a range of PDRAs, PhD students and MScR students.
 We also host a cohort of undergraduate Geography students for their dissertations each year.

-Group leader and Senior Lecturer in Polar Microbiology
+Group leader and Associate Professor in Polar Microbiology

 Email me: c.williamson@bristol.ac.uk